Unleash/unleash-php-sdk/README.md

 ## Proxy SDK

-By default the SDK uses the Server-side endpoints on the Unleash API.
-You can also use the Proxy SDK, which is a lightweight SDK that uses the Client-side endpoints on the Unleash API.
+By default the SDK uses the Backend endpoints on the Unleash API.
+You can also use the Proxy SDK, which is a lightweight SDK that uses the Frontend endpoints on the Unleash API.
 The Proxy SDK give a substantial performance improvement when using a large set of feature toggles (10K+).

 To use the Proxy SDK, you need to call `withProxy($apiKey)` on the builder.
 The `$apiKey` needs to be a [frontend token](https://docs.getunleash.io/reference/api-tokens-and-client-keys#front-end-tokens).
 Note that `withProxy($apiKey)` is in lieu of setting the API key header.